Bard College at Simon's Rock logo

 Key Highlights

-• The only accredited four-year early college in the United States, designed for students to enroll after 10th or 11th grade.
+• The only accredited four-year "early college" in the United States.

-• Part of the esteemed Bard College system, led by President Leon Botstein who oversees both institutions.
+• Part of the prestigious Bard College system, led by President Leon Botstein.

 Timeline